The above link will take you to the Wiess School of Natural Sciences support page.

 Devlin-Schnable Memorial Award – This award helps to offset the cost of summer field camp for Geology/Geophysics students.

 Education and Innovation Fund – We are always trying to enhance the educational and research experience of our students.
 We do this by running field courses, developing interdisciplinary courses, inviting students into our laboratories, and building computational, visualization, geochemical and geophysical facilities.
 We pride ourselves in pursuing ideas and ventures that traditional funding agencies might find too risky to support.
 In particular, we encourage both undergraduate and graduate students to engage in self-discovery and to pursue their own ideas.
 Our undergraduate honors thesis is one example of empowering students to design their own projects.
 Some have developed new experimental apparatus.
 Others have designed their own field expeditions.
 Some have explored the dynamics of other planets.
 Your support would go far in ensuring our students have the freedom to continue exploring, innovating and cultivating their creativity.
-Click here if you would like to contribute.

 Education and Innovation Fund

 We are always trying to enhance the educational and research experience of our students.
 We do this by running field courses, developing interdisciplinary courses, inviting students into our laboratories, and building computational, visualization, geochemical and geophysical facilities.
 We pride ourselves in pursuing ideas and ventures that traditional funding agencies might find too risky to support.
 In particular, we encourage both undergraduate and graduate students to engage in self-discovery and to pursue their own ideas.
 Our undergraduate honors thesis is one example of empowering students to design their own projects.
 Some have developed new experimental apparatus.
 Others have designed their own field expeditions.
 Some have explored the dynamics of other planets.
 Your support would go far in ensuring our students have the freedom to continue exploring, innovating and cultivating their creativity.
-Click here if you would like to contribute.